|Legler Systems Company|||||AR System|||||Contact Us|||||Help|||||Home||||

 Inquiry procedures AR10 and AR15 display paid or unpaid invoice information for a specific customer and time period.
 Inquire Customer History (AR15) shows a one-screen summary by month for 5 years of customer payment history or invoice totals.
 Procedure AR20 displays the top customers based on customer sales.
 Inquire Latest AR Changes procedure (AR96) displays a list of the latest Customer Master Records (AR01) or Customer Invoice Records (AR02) in descending chronological date sequence.

-The online AR procedures identified on the Accounts Receivable Menu are described in more detail in the AR Menu Procedures document, including an example of an accounts receivable transaction dashboard.
+The online AR procedures identified on the Accounts Receivable Menu are described in more detail in the AR Menu Procedures document, including the accounts receivable transaction dashboard.
+By clicking on a selected highlighted link in the above Accounts Receivable Menu, the associated sample screen is displayed.

 In addition to the operational, security and technical features mentioned in the Accounting Software Overview, some key Functional Features and Objectives of this accounts receivable software are highlighted below: